 Years ago you could hit golf balls aft on a ship and they would fall into the water… It became a “no-no”, and the first cruise company to purchase a golf simulator in 1997 was Princess Cruises.
 Now on the Queen Mary 2 of Cunard Cruise Line there are two “Full Swing Golf” simulators, and they have more than 35 simulators on major lines.… Read the rest

 We don’t need more scrap.
 Preservationists are fighting to save the SS UNITED STATES from being sold to a U. S. buyer for scrap.
-The conservancy wants to “ensure a dignified future for our national flagship” while emphasizing the “special and irreplaceable nature of this national icon.”
-They have also initiated the SOS: SAVE OUR SHIP” campaign.… Read the rest
+The conservancy wants to “ensure a dignified future for our national flagship” while emphasizing the “special and irreplaceable nature of this national icon.” … Read the rest

 Today, March 28, 2009 in Egypt at the Pyramids and the Sphinx of Giza, Cairo Tower and the Library of Alexandria as well as the cities of Cairo and Alexandria will be in the dark.
 It’s part of “Earth Hour”.
 The first lady of Egypt, H.… Read the rest